 \begin{proof} For $n=0$ both $(a)$ and $(b)$ are trivially true: For, both $D_0, D'_0$ are the trivial knot and we have: $M_{4_1}(1/0)\cong M_{D_0}(1)=M_{D'_0}(1)\cong S^3$.

 Next suppose that $n\neq 0$.
-Part $(a)$ follows from the fact that the 3-manifold $M_{4_1}(-(4n+1)/n)$ is related to $M_{D_n}(4n+1)$ by the sequence of Kirby-Rolfsen-Rourke calculus which is well known to preserve 3-manifolds up to homeomorphism.
+Part $(a)$ follows from the fact that the 3-manifold $M_{4_1}(-(4n+1)/n)$ is related to $M_{D_n}(4n+1)$ by a sequence of Kirby-Rolfsen-Rourke moves.
+These moves are well known to preserve 3-manifolds up to homeomorphism.
 See for example \cite[Chapter 9]{Rolfsen}.
-The sequence of moves required is shown in Figure \ref{fig: 3,-n twist}.
-To describe the moves required, let us recall that, as is customary in the Kirby-Rolfsen-Rourke calculus, one indicates the 3-manifold $M$ obtained by Dehn-filling along a link $L$ in $S^3$ by a diagram of $L$ with each component labeled by the surgery slope used for the component.
+The particular sequence of moves required in this case is shown in Figure \ref{fig: 3,-n twist}.

+To describe the moves required in more detail, let us recall that, as is customary in the Kirby-Rolfsen-Rourke calculus, one indicates the 3-manifold $M$ obtained by Dehn-filling along a link $L$ in $S^3$ by a diagram of $L$ with each component labeled by the surgery slope used for the component.
 For components where the surgery coefficient is $1/0$, we will omit the label (such surgery is called $\infty$-surgery and it produces back $S^3$).
 Such a diagram is called a {\emph{surgery diagram}} of $M$.

 \begin{enumerate} [(i)]

 \item The 3-manifold $M_{4_1}(-(4n+1)/n)$ has a surgery diagram consisting of a knot diagram for $4_1$ labeled by $(-4n-1)/n=-4-1/n$.
 In the leftmost panel of Figure \ref{fig: 3,-n twist}, we have inserted an unknotted component $U$, shown in blue, on which the surgery coefficient is $1/0=\infty$ and such that it has linking number $\pm 2$ with the figure-eight knot component.
 That is $| {\rm lk}(U, 4_1)|=2$.
 A $-1$-twist along $U$ produces produces the second surgery diagram in the sequence.
 Note that the surgery coefficient of the component corresponding to $4_1$ has now changed to $-(4n+1)/n+({\rm lk}(U, 4_1))^2=-1/n$.
 This operation is also known as a \emph{blow up}.